PrometheusPlugin verified by Strapi

 - 🔒 Secure by Default - Dedicated metrics server (port 9000) isolated from your main application

-- 📊 Lifecycle Tracking - Monitor Strapi lifecycle events duration
+- 📊 Database Lifecycle Tracking - Monitor Strapi lifecycle events (create, update, delete) duration ⚡

 npm install strapi-prometheus